kayman-mk/blog-tech-at-work/src/_posts/2022-08-12-faster-commandline-glab.md

 title: Be faster on the command line with GLab CLI
 ---
 We are using a self hosted GitLab solution to host all our repositories.
-For me it was always a pain to create merge requests and push changes to the remote repository (already tackled in [my previous post](/2022/07/25/faster-commandline-git.html)).
+For me it was always a pain to create merge requests and push changes to the remote repository (already tackled in [Be faster on the command line with Git](faster-commandline-git.html)).

 This time I found the [GLab tool on GitHub](https://github.com/profclems/glab/) which is the remote control for GitLab.
 In the meantime GitLab integrated it and offers it as the official [GitLab CLI tool](https://gitlab.com/gitlab-org/cli/).
 GitHub